 If you like to do gardening on a regular basis, it’s vital to have the right tools for the job, and hedge shears are an integral part of any gardener’s arsenal.
 Used to maintain hedges and trim them into shape, the best hedge shears can also be used to prune hedges and bushes into unique shapes, adding style and flair to your backyard.

 We reviewed 44 of the best hedge shears on the market, finding the TABOR TOOLS B212A to be the best option for most people.
 These telescopic, wavy blade hedge shears come with extendable handles for ease of use, strong blades for sharp and precise cuts, and even shock absorbing bumpers to reduce strain and pressure on the user.
-We also found seven additional top rated hedge shears to suit all users.
+We also found eight additional top rated hedge shears to suit all users.

 Our review team spent many hours analyzing and evaluating the different models of hedge shears in order to identify the very best options out there.
 We looked at key factors like the materials used to make each product, as this has a big impact on the effectiveness and durability of any set of shears, as well as the length of the blades, as this can determine how easy the shears are to use and how much work you can comfortably do with them.
 We considered the blade design, weight, and warranty too, and you can find all our favorite shears in the table below, followed by reviews and a buying guide.